 Many people who are interested in apprenticeships wrongly assume they are only for young students who want an alternative to further education in school.
-This an outdated and incorrect image of apprenticeships.
-In truth, they offer a vast range of opportunities to people of all ages, helping to advance their career by undertaking new, practical vocational training.
+This is an outdated and incorrect image of apprenticeships.
+In truth, they offer a vast range of opportunities to people of all ages, helping to advance their careers by undertaking new, practical vocational training.

 The easiest way to understand these types is to view them in conjunction with their qualification level.
 For example, Intermediate is a Level 2 qualification and is considered roughly equivalent to 5 GCSE’s passes; anybody of any age over 16 can do this level of apprenticeship.
 Advanced is a Level 3 qualification, approximately equal to 2 A-Level passes.
 Higher apprenticeships cover Levels 4 to 7 qualifications and Degree Levels 5-7; level 4 being the equivalent to a foundation degree and level 7 the equivalent to a master’s degree.

 The vital thing to note is that anybody can begin one of these apprenticeship levels at any time.
 They are not reserved for the traditional age of the qualification, e.g. aged 18 for a degree.
 Also, to begin an apprenticeship you do not necessarily have to have completed the previous level or have the last qualification equivalent.
 This is because entry is decided by the specific employer and training provider.

 At times employers may specify for example, that you need 3 GCSE passes to do a Level 3 Apprenticeship, however, it is not uncommon for there to be no formal entry requirements or for life experience to be taken into account when deciding whether someone can take part.